My List Of The Top 5 Most Overrated Careers and Jobs

 I used to date this girl who was a pharmacy student.
 She had a passion for food and was on the verge of dumping her pharmacy school studies to pursue her lofty dream of becoming a famous television cooking personality or working as a future top chef at a five star restaurant somewhere.
 Fortunately for her, she discovered early on how little entry level chefs really made and abandoned her unrealistic pursuits for a more stable career as a pharmacist.
 The reality is that most chefs are mere assembly line cooks, churning out the same concoctions over and over, chopping and dicing away in a hot and sweaty kitchen in the back of some restaurant for hours and hours.
 Frequently, the work hours extend into the weekends and late evenings, depriving them of much of their extracurricular quality of life.

 4) Full Time Blogger Or Online Entrepreneur - This is one hits close to home for me, but I have mixed feelings on those that choose to blog as a full time profession.
-While I personally receive a decent amount of passive income from my personal finance blog, credit card blog, and health and fitness blog earnings, the vast majority of bloggers out there will probably never fulfill their full time blogging income aspirations.
-While it’s good to pursue one’s dream of working from home and never having to put on that suit and tie and “work for the man” any longer, the reality is that blogging full time is difficult, time consuming and requires substantial discipline, especially in the early stages when online advertisement and affiliate income motivation are hard to come by.
+While I personally receive a decent amount of passive income from my finance blog and do pretty well for myself through my efforts to make money online blogging, the vast majority of bloggers out there will probably never fulfill their full time blogging income aspirations.
+While it's good to pursue one's dream of working from home and never having to put on that suit and tie and "work for the man" any longer, the reality is that blogging full time is difficult, time consuming and requires substantial discipline, especially in the early stages when online advertisement and affiliate income motivation are hard to come by.
 The lack of commentary participation and the lack of traffic and feedback by readers can quickly cause the average aspiring blogger to lose hope early on.
 It takes a certain focused and dedicated individual to successfully develop his or her web based pipe dream into a full fledged online Internet marketing empire.

 The path to future passive income riches definitely crosses through the Internet and through search engines like Google, but the path is fraught with competition and lonely times.
 It is possible to make some decent side income on the web, but the vast majority will never reach the online income needed to sustain a full time blogging position.
 That’s just reality.
 For the masses who think it’s easy to slap up a simple make money online Wordpress blog and generate millions of hits instantly, resulting in substantial Google Adsense revenue, they are wrong.
 It easy to start out as a part time blogger as the barriers to entry are very low, but it’s hard to make a true full time living out of it.